Belleye/openReticApp/memory-bank/progress.md

   - `fetchSchedule` correctly reads from `/getSchedule`, converting UTC times to local and durations from seconds to minutes.
   - `saveFullSchedule` correctly writes the entire `{ schedule, system }` object to `/postSchedule`, converting local times to UTC and durations from minutes to seconds.
   - Add, Modify, and Delete actions in `ScheduleViewer` persist changes via the API using optimistic updates with rollback.
+  - Fixed duration display in calendar events to consistently show minutes throughout the UI while maintaining seconds in the API.

 ## What's Left / Next Steps
 - Implement schedule viewer and editor per PRD.